ZhgChg.Li

 echo "xcode_version=${XCODE_VERSION}" >> $GITHUB_OUTPUT

-# You can also specify the global XCode version here, so you don't need to specify DEVELOPER_DIR in subsequent steps
+# You can also directly specify global Xcode version here to avoid setting DEVELOPER_DIR later

-# But this command requires sudoer privileges; if it's a self-hosted runner, ensure the runner environment has sudo privileges
+# But this command requires sudo privileges; if self-hosted runner, ensure runner has sudo rights

 # sudo xcode-select -s "/Applications/Xcode_${XCODE_VERSION}.app/Contents/Developer"